 Duty to Provide Information under the European Union’s General Data Protection Regulation (EU GDPR)

 Free external Hotlines

-Available from Monday to Friday 9 a.m. – 6 p.m.
+Available from Monday to Friday 9 a.m. – 6 p.m. (local time)

 In Germany, whistleblowers have an external neutral intermediary as an additional point of contact.
 The neutral intermediary is an independent attorney who is appointed by the company and sworn to secrecy vis-à-vis the company.